 That's pretty much it

 What we've covered in these slides makes up what I would call basic monetary literacy.
-If you followed along, you should see that it's really fallen to us to think again about our economic world and consider new literacy and new rights for all.
+If you followed along, you should see that the world around us is really not what it at first seems, that we have the chance now to ask if the world might be a better place if we had a new literacy and new rights for all.

-Banks, the very heart of capitalist economics and the world's biggest, most profitable, most powerful businesses, don't 'lend' and you, I and our governments don't 'borrow' when we go into debt.
-So why should all the world's people and all the world's economies be stuck revolving around the idea that they do?
+Banks, the very heart of capitalist economics and the world's most powerful, most profitable businesses, don't 'lend' and you, I and our governments don't 'borrow' when we go into debt.
+So why should all the world's people and all the world's economies be stuck suffering with the idea that they do?

 Today, the injustice of our divided economic world transfers trillions of dollars in power and profit to a few every year, whilst everyone else on the planet must live, suffer and, sadly, die, in comparative and often abject rightslessness/dependency.